Ergodic Mean-Field Games with aggregation of Choquard-type: Introduction

 \section{Introduction}

 In this paper, we study ergodic Mean-Field Games systems defined in the whole space $\R^N$ with a coercive potential $V$ and attractive nonlocal coupling, defined in terms of a Riesz interaction kernel.
-More in details, given $M>0$, we consider elliptic systems of the form where $\g>1, \alpha\in(0, N)$ are fixed.
-Note that the unknowns in the system \eqref{1} are the functions $u,m$ and the constant $\lambda\in \R$ which can be interpreted as a Lagrange multiplier, related to the mass constraint $\int_{\R^N}m=M$.
-We will assume that the potential $V$ is a locally H\"older continuous coercive function, that is there exist $b$ and $C_V$ positive constants such that
+More in details, given $M>0$, we consider elliptic systems of the form where $\g>1, \al\in(0,N)$ are fixed.
+Note that the unknowns in the system \eqref{1} are the functions $u,m$ and the constant $\la\in\R$ which can be interpreted as a Lagrange multiplier, related to the mass constraint $\int_{\R^N}m=M$.